Otto Warmbier: Death

 After his parents requested his feeding tube be removed, Warmbier died in the hospital at 2:20 p.m. on June 19, 2017, at the age of 22.
 His family issued a statement expressing their sadness, thanking the hospital staff for their actions.
-President Trump issued a statement regarding Warmbier's death: "There is nothing more tragic for a parent than to lose a child in the prime of life.
+Then-president Donald Trump issued a statement regarding Warmbier's death: "There is nothing more tragic for a parent than to lose a child in the prime of life.
 Our thoughts and prayers are with Otto's family and friends, and all who loved him."
-He added:

-"The United States once again condemns the brutality of the North Korean regime as we mourn its latest victim."
+He added: "The United States once again condemns the brutality of the North Korean regime as we mourn its latest victim."

 North Korean officials said their country was the "biggest victim" of Warmbier's death as a result of a "smear campaign", stating their treatment of him was "humanitarian".
 A spokesman added:

 Although we had no reason at all to show mercy to such a criminal of the enemy state, we provided him with medical treatments and care with all sincerity on humanitarian basis until his return to the U.S., considering that his health got worse.

 At the request of Warmbier's family, an autopsy was not performed, and only a postmortem external examination was conducted.
 Doctors speculated that the cause of death could have been a blood clot, pneumonia, sepsis, or kidney failure.
 Sleeping pills could have caused Warmbier to stop breathing if he had botulism and was paralyzed from it.
-The University of Cincinnati doctors found no evidence of botulism, but several neurologists said that botulism could not be ruled out, given the length of time before Warmbier's return to the U.S. GQ journalist Doug Bock Clark suggested that Warmbier might have attempted suicide some time after his sentencing.
-The U.S. coroner who examined Warmbier's body after his death said that Warmbier's body showed no obvious signs of torture.
+The University of Cincinnati doctors found no evidence of botulism, but several neurologists said that botulism could not be ruled out, given the length of time before Warmbier's return to the U.S. The U.S. coroner who examined Warmbier's body after his death said that Warmbier's body showed no obvious signs of torture and that Warmbier had died due to brain damage following an interruption of blood flow.
+The coroner also said his skin condition was excellent, and his muscle volume was reasonably good given the circumstances.

-A funeral for Warmbier was held on June 22, 2017, at Wyoming High School; more than 2,500 mourners attended.
+Warmbier's funeral was held on June 22, 2017, at Wyoming High School; more than 2,500 mourners attended.
 He is buried at Oak Hill Cemetery in Glendale, Ohio, and students tied ribbons on every tree and pole along the 3 mi route taken by the funeral procession from the high school to the cemetery.